ubclaunchpad/ubclaunchpad.com/CONTRIBUTING.md

 ```
 npm run docs
 ```

+Included in this documentation website is [CONFIGURING.md](./CONFIGURING.md), where any updated guidance regarding the configuration of the website should be added.

 You can view the configuration documentation site locally using a static file server like [`serve`](https://github.com/zeit/serve):